SoerenHenning/Kjottbasaren/README.md

 Developed by Sören Henning and Zach Litzinger

+## Features

+* Moving in x, y and z direction
+* Horizontal and vertical rotation
+* Direction sunlight
+* Headlight on top of the camera, modelled as a point light source with decreasing intensity
+* Perspective and orthographic projection (no depth information in orthographic projection due to fact how orthographic projection is)
+* Per fragment, per vertex and black and white shading

 ## Navigation

+### Mouse

 Dragging with left mouse button: Rotating

 Dragging with middle mouse button: Zooming in and out

 Dragging with right mouse button: Move forward, right, left and backwards

+### Keyboard

 `w`, `s`: Move forward and backwards (in viewing direction)